Computational Aspects of the Colorful Carath\'eodory Theorem: Abstract

 \section{Abstract}

-Let $P_1,\dots,P_{d+1}\subset\R^d$ be $d$-dimensional point sets such that the convex hull of each $P_i$ contains the origin.
-We call the sets $P_i$ \emph{color classes}, and we think of the points in $P_i$ as having color $i$.
-A \emph{colorful choice} is a set with at most one point of each color.
-The \emph{colorful \Caratheodory theorem} guarantees the existence of a colorful choice whose convex hull contains the origin.
-So far, the computational complexity of finding such a colorful choice is unknown.
+Let $C_1,\dots,C_{d+1}\subset\R^d$ be $d+1$ point sets, each containing the origin in its convex hull.
+We call these sets \emph{color classes}, and we call a sequence $p_1, \dots, p_{d+1}$ with $p_i \in C_i$, for $i = 1, \dots, d+1$, a \emph{colorful choice}.
+The colorful \Caratheodory theorem guarantees the existence of a \emph{colorful choice} that also contains the origin in its convex hull.
+The computational complexity of finding such a colorful choice (\CCP) is unknown.
+This is particularly interesting in the light of polynomial-time reductions from several related problems, such as computing centerpoints, to \CCP.

-We approach this problem from two directions.
-First, we consider approximation algorithms: an \emph{$m$-colorful choice} is a set that contains at most $m$ points from each color class.
-We show that for any constant $\eps > 0$, an $\lceil \eps(d+1)\rceil$-colorful choice containing the origin in its convex hull can be found in polynomial time.
-This notion of approximation has not been studied before, and it is motivated through the applications of the colorful \Caratheodory theorem in the literature.
-In the second part, we present a natural generalization of the colorful \Caratheodory problem: in the \emph{Nearest Colorful Polytope} problem (\NCP), we are given sets $P_1,\dots,P_n\subset\R^d$ that do not necessarily contain the origin in their convex hulls.
+We define a novel notion of approximation that is compatible with the polynomial-time reductions to \CCP: a sequence that contains at most $k$ points from each color class is called a \emph{$k$-colorful choice}.
+We present an algorithm that for any fixed $\eps > 0$, outputs an $\lceil \eps d\rceil$-colorful choice containing the origin in its convex hull in polynomial time.

+Furthermore, we consider a related problem of \CCP: in the \emph{nearest colorful polytope} problem (\NCP), we are given sets $C_1,\dots,C_n\subset\R^d$ that do not necessarily contain the origin in their convex hulls.
 The goal is to find a colorful choice whose convex hull minimizes the distance to the origin.
-We show that computing local optima for the \NCP problem is PLS-complete, while computing a global optimum is NP-hard.
+We show that computing a local optimum for \NCP is \PLS-complete, while computing a global optimum is \NP-hard.